quicwg/base-drafts/draft-ietf-quic-transport.md

 be used again and requests that the peer replace it with a new connection ID using a NEW_CONNECTION_ID frame.

-As discussed in {{migration-linkability}}, endpoints MUST limit the use of a connection ID to packets sent from a single local address to a single destination address.
+As discussed in {{migration-linkability}}, endpoints limit the use of a connection ID to packets sent from a single local address to a single destination address.
 Endpoints SHOULD retire connection IDs when they are no longer actively using either the local or destination address for which the